 On the way up why not visit the Edwardo Vega ceramics workshop too, located just before the top of Turi hill.
 Cuenca is famous for ceramic pottery, and Mr. Vega is a very recognized local artist.
 Watching him work is quite a privilege, and the shop is perfect for souvenir or gift shopping.

-Photo Taken From: Piedra de agua hot springs Website
+Piedra de agua hot springs & spa

 Just a short way out of the city you can find the perfect spot for some quality relaxation.
 At Piedra de Agua Spa bathe away your aches and pains in the natural hot pools (open until 11 pm), or splurge on one of the surprisingly affordable spa packages.
 Few tourists know about this little piece of heaven, and the site is usually quiet during the week.